silverwind/droppy/README.md

   "pollingInterval": 0,
   "keepAlive": 20000,
   "allowFrame": false,
-  "readOnly": false
+  "readOnly": false,
+  "ignoreFiles": []
 }
 ```

 ## Options
 - `listeners` *Array* - Defines on which network interfaces, port and protocols the server will listen.
 See [listener options](#listener-options) below. `listeners` has no effect when droppy is used as a module.
+The default listens on HTTP port 8989 on all interfaces and protocols.
 - `public` *boolean* - When enabled, no user authentication is performed.
+Default: `false`.
 - `timestamps` *boolean* - When enabled, adds timestamps to log output.
+Default: `true`.
 - `linkLength` *number* - The amount of characters in a shared link.
+Default: `5`.
 - `logLevel` *number* - Logging amount. `0` is no logging, `1` is errors, `2` is info (HTTP requests), `3` is debug (Websocket communication).
+Default: `2`.
 - `maxFileSize` *number* - The maximum file size in bytes a user can upload in a single file.
 - `updateInterval` *number* - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
+Default: `1000`.
 - `pollingInterval` *number* - Interval in milliseconds in which the file system is polled for changes, which is likely **necessary for files on external or network-mapped drives**.
 This is CPU-intensive!
 Corresponds to chokidar's [usePolling](https://github.com/paulmillr/chokidar#performance) option. `0` disables polling.
+Default: `0`.
-- `keepAlive` *number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
+- `keepAlive` *number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages. .
+Default: `20000`.
-- `allowFrame` *boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
+- `allowFrame` *boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`. .
+Default: `false`.
-- `readOnly` *boolean* - All served files will be treated as being read-only.
+- `readOnly` *boolean* - All served files will be treated as being read-only. .
+Default: `false`.
 - `compression` *boolean* - Whether to serve brotli/gzip compressed static content.
 Default: `true`.
-Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution.
+Note that compression incurs no performance penalty because pre-compressed artifacts are included in the distribution. .
+Default: `true`.
-- `dev` *boolean* - Enable developer mode, skipping resource minification and enabling live reload.
+- `dev` *boolean* - Enable developer mode, skipping resource minification and enabling live reload. .
+Default: `false`
-- `ignore` *Array* - Array of glob patterns to ignore when indexing files.
-Default: `[".git", "node_modules"]`
+- `ignoreFiles` *Array* - Array of file name glob patterns to ignore when indexing files.
+Default: `[]`

 <a name="listener-options"></a>
 ### Listener Options